 Should I get my Tongue Pierced?

 There is no right or wrong answer to this.
 From a pain point of view everyone’s pain threshold differs as does their response to different kinds of pain, so you can only use how I felt and what I’ve observed from others as a general guideline.
-Do read other people's accounts of their experience of having their tongue pierced.

 If you don’t like the idea of possibly not being able to eat properly for a week don’t do it.
 If you have a short tongue, think very carefully about doing it because it will mean the piercing is towards the front of your mouth and is very likely to affect your speech.
 The only person I know with a short tongue who had it pierced ended up removing it because she couldn't speak clearly with it in.
 If you are worried about chipping your teeth and the potential cost of fillings and crowns – don’t do it.
 The good thing is that more modern tongue bars are available in acrylic, as well as the traditional steel.
 Acrylic should be less damaging to teeth.
 I’m trying them out and will report back!